smartiniOnGitHub/cloudevent.js/README.md

-Since v0.2 of the spec, there is no more a standard attribute to specify the version of any specific event type, so the best if to follow their recommendations, and for example add a version in the 'type' attribute (for example '-v1.0.0' at the end of its base value, or at the end of its full value) , or into the 'schemaurl' attribute but only its major version (like '-v1' or '/v1/' at the end).
+Since v0.2 of the spec, there is no more a standard attribute to specify the version of any specific event type, so the best if to follow their recommendations, and for example add a version in the 'type' attribute (for example '-v1.0.0' at the end of its base value, or at the end of its full value), or into the 'schemaurl' attribute but only its major version (like '-v1' or '/v1/' at the end).
 Since v0.3 of the spec, there is no more a standard attribute for extensions, so they are merged into usual properties (but must not use names of standard properties); a best practice is to use reverse-DNS name but without dots, so like 'com_github_smartiniOnGitHub_cloudevent'.
+Since v1.0 of the spec, some properties has been removed/simplified; extension properties must be simple (no nested properties) and must contain only lowercase letters and numbers in the name (and less than 20 chars in total); so for example my strict extension now is 'strictvalidation' with a boolean value.

 ## Contributing